For class details, including times, click on "find courses now" on the registrar's page.

 AET 304: FOUNDATIONS OF ARTS AND ENTERTAINMENT TECHNOLOGIES

 This class introduces students to the industries, practices, and concepts defining arts and entertainment technologies in the 21st century.
-The course focuses on contemporary and future concepts of Visualization, Music and Sound, Game Design, Experience Design, and Live Event Technologies.
+The course focuses on contemporary and future concepts of Visualization, Sound Design, Game Design, Experience Design, and Live Event Technologies.

 Learning Outcomes: